Reviews of the new iPhone 11 are in, and they’re overwhelmingly positive

 The Verge (iPhone 11 Pro series):

 But after using an iPhone 11 Pro and iPhone 11 Pro Max for the past week, I think they’re more than the sum of several lightly updated parts.
-These are some of the most well-balanced, most capable phones Apple — or anyone — has ever made.
+These are some of the most well-balanced, most capable phones Apple—or anyone—has ever made.
 They have excellent battery life, processors that should keep them relevant for years to come, absolutely beautiful displays, and a new camera system that generally outperforms every other phone, which should get even better with a promised software update later this fall.

 The Verge (iPhone 11):